spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 Now we need to create a *staging.yaml* file.
 During JupyterHub deployment, helm will merge this file with the *common.yaml* file with the other YAML files created earlier to generate a master configuration file for JupyterHub.
 Follow these instructions:

-- `awsudo arn:aws:iam::<account-id>:role/<deployment-name>-secrets-encrypt sops staging.yaml` - this will open up your editor...
+- `awsudo $ADMIN_ARN sops staging.yaml` - this will open up your editor...
 - Populate the file with the contents of https://github.com/spacetelescope/jupyterhub-deploy/blob/staging/doc/example-staging-decrypted.yaml
-- Fill in the areas that say "[REDACTED]" with the appropriate values
+- Fill in the areas that say "[REDACTED]" with the appropriate values, then save and exit the editor
-- `git add staging.yaml`
+- `git add staging.yaml .sops.yaml`

 **BUG**: After *staging.yaml* has been created and configured, sops adds a section to the end of the file that defines the KMS key ARN and other values necessary for decryption.
-Due to a hiccup documented in [JUSI-412](https://jira.stsci.edu/browse/JUSI-412), it is necessary to manually insert the ARN of the decrypt role into the file so that sops can decrypt the file during deployment without specifying the role.
+Due to a hiccup documented in [JUSI-412](https://jira.stsci.edu/browse/JUSI-412), it is necessary to manually insert the ARN of the jupyterhub-admin role into the file so that sops can decrypt the file during deployment without specifying the role.
 Edit the file (**do not use sops**) and add the role ARN.
 You can see an example at the end of the an updated, encrypted file [here](https://github.com/spacetelescope/jupyterhub-deploy/blob/staging/doc/example-staging-encrypted.yaml).

 Finally, commit and push the changes to the repository:

+- `git commit -m "adding secrets"`
-- `awsudo arn:aws:iam::<account-id>:role/<deployment-name>-secrets-repo-setup git push`
+- `awsudo $ADMIN_ARN git push`

-### Deploying JupyterHub to the EKS cluster with helm
+### Deploying JupyterHub to the EKS cluster via helm

-- `aws eks update-kubeconfig --name <deployment-name> --region us-east-1 --role-arn arn:aws:iam::<account-id>:role/<deployment-name>-hubploy-eks`
+- `aws eks update-kubeconfig --name <deployment-name> --region us-east-1 --role-arn $ADMIN_ARN`
-- change directories to the top level of jupyterhub-deploy
+- Change directories to the top level of the jupyterhub-deploy clone
 - `./tools/deploy <deployment-name> <account-id> <secrets-yaml> <environment>`
   - environment - staging or prod
   - secrets-yaml - *secrets/deployments/<deployment-name>/secrets/<environment>.yaml*